$D^*_{(s)}\to P$ form factors and their applications to semi-leptonic and non-leptonic weak decays: Summary

 \section{Summary}

-Although the $D^*$ and $D^*_{s}$ mesons were discovered more than 45 years ago, the information about their properties is still relatively limited, especially, the measurements of the $D^{*}_{(s)}$ weak decays are still unavailable from experiments.
-Inspired by the recent advances and future prospects for the study of $D^*_{(s)}$ mesons in the collider experiments, we explore both the semi-leptonic and the non-leptonic $D^*_{(s)}$ weak decays.
+Although the $D^*$ and $D^*_{s}$ mesons were discovered more than 45 years ago, the information about their properties is still relatively limited, in particular, the measurements of the $D^{*}_{(s)}$ weak decays are still unavailable from experiments.
+Inspired by the recent advances and future prospects for the study of $D^*_{(s)}$ mesons in the collider experiments, we explore both the semi-leptonic and non-leptonic $D^*_{(s)}$ weak decays.
 Combining the helicity amplitudes with the form factors of the transitions $D^*_{(s)}\to \pi, K, \eta_{q,s}$ obtained from the CLFQM, the branching ratios of the corresponding $D^*_{(s)}$ weak decays are calculated.
-The $D^*$ weak decays can be measured by some of the future collider experiments with the ability to observe the branching ratio with $10^{-9}$ order, such as the FCC-ee and the HL-LHC.
-Compared to $D^*$ meson, the $D^*_s$ meson weak decays are relatively easier to be observed by the future experiments.
-For example, the branching ratios of the decays $D_{s}^{*+}\to\eta \ell^{+}\nu_{\ell}$ and $D^{*+}_{s}\to \eta\rho^{+}$ can reach up to $10^{-6}$ order, which correspond to tens of thousands of events in the $e^+e^-$ collider experiments and tens of millions of events at the HL-LHC.
-Furthermore, in order to provide more detailed physical picture for our considered decays, the longitudinal polarization fraction $f_{L}$ and the forward-backward asymmetry $A_{FB}$ are also calculated.
+The $D^*$ weak decays can be measured by future collider experiments with the ability to observe the branching ratio with an order of $10^{-9}$, such as the FCC-ee and HL-LHC.
+Compared with the $D^*$ meson, the $D^*_s$ meson weak decays are relatively easier to observe in the future experiments.
+For example, the branching ratios of the decays $D_{s}^{*+}\to\eta \ell^{+}\nu_{\ell}$ and $D^{*+}_{s}\to \eta\rho^{+}$ can reach up to the order of $10^{-6}$, which correspond to tens of thousands of events in the $e^+e^-$ collider experiments and tens of millions of events at the HL-LHC.
+Furthermore, to provide a more detailed physical picture for our considered decays, the longitudinal polarization fraction $f_{L}$ and forward-backward asymmetry $A_{FB}$ are calculated.